POLK COUNTY

 Greenview

-Harold Harold is located in section 25 of Fairfax Township.
+Harold is located in section 25 of Fairfax Township.
 According to the 1917 NP Vaulation Records, there was only a 1248 square foot wooden platform here that was built in 1917.
+This station was called "Marin" prior to 1905.

 Hixon According to the 1915 GN Valutation Records, there was only a platform and station sign here.
 The platform was built in 1903 and measured 12'x138'.

-Hixon According to the 1917 NP Vaulation Records, there was only a wood platform here that mesured 14'x77'.
+Hixon According to the 1917 NP Vaulation Records, there was only a wood platform here then that mesured 14'x77'.
+The GN abandoned this station in November 1959.

 Kankel This station was in Section 6 of Onstad Township.
 According to the 1917 NP Vaulation Records, this station was a boxcar body that was installed in 1915.